 2. Drying the Hands

+With Assistance:

+2.1 Have your palms open and outstretched, so the scrubbed technologist can hand the towel to you by laying it flat onto one of your outstretched palms.

+Solo:

-2.1 While standing an appropriate distance from the created sterile field, pick the towel up off the sterile field by grabbing at its corner.
-If working with a scrubbed technologist, have them hand the towel to you.
+2.2 While standing an appropriate distance from the created sterile field, pick the towel up off the sterile field by grabbing at its corner.

-2.2 Open the towel, and lay it flat onto one of your palms.
+2.3 Open the towel, and lay it flat onto one of your palms.

-2.3 Holding it in this hand, dry the opposite arm by patting, starting at the hands and going to above the elbows.
+2.4 Holding it in this hand, dry the opposite arm by patting, starting at the hands and going to above the elbows.